sphinx-labs/sphinx/docs/ci-proposals.md

 ## 5. Create the dry run workflow

-First, we'll create a workflow that dry-runs the proposal on test networks whenever a pull request is opened or updated.
+First, we'll create a workflow that dry runs the proposal on test networks whenever a pull request is opened or updated.
 The dry run includes a simulation for the deployment, which will throw an error if a transaction reverts.
 This prevents you from merging pull requests for deployments bound to fail.

 Copy and paste the following into your `sphinx.dry-run.yml` file: